 About Peter Dunn

-Why is it so difficult for us in California, in America, in the world to change our actions, our behavior, even in the face of massive evidence for the need to change?
+In the past, I asked myself at times: " Why is it so difficult for us in California, in America, in the world to change our actions, our priorities, our daily behavior, even in the face of massive evidence for the need to change?"

 “The suffering poor must deserve it, for God has chosen to make them suffer.”
 “We are no longer citizens, but consumers, consumers who need only to purchase our way out of that empty feeling inside” "Humanity is innately selfish and competitive; dominate or be dominated”

-But let's go much further than hearing stories, telling stories… the times demand it.
-So yes let's engage in peaceful demonstrations as needed, but let's go beyond that.
-Let's engage in bold acts of compassion, bold acts of community building, bold acts of localization of our livelihoods, our economies , and our food, all rooted in the higher potentials we have abandoned for so long…In other words, thru our actions, let's provide stories for others to tell... and maybe, thru our actions we can help inspire others to reconnect to their basic humanity…and our actions will make clear that, contrary to conventional thought, this is what humanity really looks like…we are what humanity looks like.
+And then let's go much further than hearing stories, telling stories… yes let's engage in peaceful demonstrations as needed, but let's go beyond that.
+Let's engage in bold acts of compassion, bold acts of community building, bold acts of localization of our livelihoods, our economies , and our food, all rooted in the higher potentials so many have forgotten…In other words, thru our actions, let's provide stories for others to tell... and maybe, thru our actions we can help inspire others to reconnect to their basic humanity…and our actions will make clear that, contrary to conventional thought, this is what humanity really looks like…we are what humanity looks like.

 If after reviewing this website you think you might benefit from my services, please do not hesitate to contact me so we can explore how Advance Your Vision could be of assistance.